Tuesday, October 29, 2013

 Tjukayirla to Kalgoorlie

-A beautiful morning and at 5:30 it was fourteen degrees inside the van.
+October 1: A beautiful morning, and at 5:30, it was fourteen degrees inside the van.
 Lovely blue skies with a light breeze coming in from the east.
-After breakfast I went in search of two more caches, one several kms from the roadhouse and one just hundreds of metres away, and was successful in finding both.
-Filled up with diesel at $2.35 cpl before heading west.
-Throughout the day, the road surface changed between minor corrugations to being very sandy and then very hard packed like bitumen with stones protruding through the surface.
-We stopped at a location called White Cross which in fact has a large white cross erected on a small breakaway.
+After breakfast, I went in search of two more caches, one several kilometres from the roadhouse and one just hundreds of metres away, and I was successful in finding both.
+Filled up with diesel at $2.35 per litre before heading west.
+Throughout the day, the road surface changed from minor corrugations to very sandy sections, then to very hard-packed terrain like bitumen with stones protruding through the surface.
+We stopped at a place called White Cross, which actually has a large white cross erected on a small breakaway.
 It was placed here by Aboriginal Christians in 1991.
-Also found another cache at this location.
+I also found another cache at this location.

-We passed by another Aboriginal Community called Csomo Newberry before stopping for the evening at the Giles Jindlee Breakaway.
-It's half a km east of the access road to Jindalee Operational Radar Network Facility run by the Department of Defence.
-The landscape at this breakaway is quite stunning and includes cliffs and jagged rocks near the lookout.
-Our campsite was perched up high on the breakaway with commanding views to the plains below, and we both agreed this to be the most spectacular campsite along the Great Central Road.
-We sat outside having our drinks while our fire died down, and as the sun set we could see the flickering lights of the Csomo Newberry community off in the distance.
-We ventured inside just after 6:30 as the sun had now long gone and so was our wonderful view.
+We passed by another Aboriginal community called Csomo Newberry before stopping for the evening at the Giles Jindlee Breakaway.
+It's half a kilometre east of the access road to the Jindalee Operational Radar Network Facility run by the Department of Defence.
+The landscape at this breakaway is quite stunning, featuring cliffs and jagged rocks near the lookout.
+Our campsite was perched high on the breakaway with commanding views over the plains below, and we both agreed this was the most spectacular campsite along the Great Central Road.
+We sat outside having our drinks while our fire died down, and as the sun set, we could see the flickering lights of the Csomo Newberry community in the distance.
+We ventured inside just after 6:30, as the sun had long gone, along with our wonderful view.

-Today's statistics from the navigator include three 4wd's heading west, twelve heading east including a pop top van.
-She also counted, which by the way is the daily record to date of eighty six wrecked cars and one caravan.
+Today's statistics from the navigator include three 4WDs heading west and twelve heading east, including a pop-top van.
+She also set a new daily record of eighty-six wrecked cars and one caravan.

 October 2:

 Another cool morning with fourteen degrees inside the van at 6:00.
-Today we have just 50 kms left of our journey across the GCR when we will again be on the bitumen at Laverton.
-21 kms east of Laverton we stopped and deposited our fruit scraps in the quarantine bin.
+Today, we have just 50 km remaining of our journey across the GCR, after which we will again be on the bitumen at Laverton.
+21 km east of Laverton, we stopped to deposit our fruit scraps in the quarantine bin.

-After setting up camp we drove the 13 kms into Lenora to shop and purchase some alcohol before going and viewing the remaining houses at Gwalia.
+After setting up camp, we drove the 13 km into Lenora to shop and buy some alcohol before heading to view the remaining houses at Gwalia.

-The 'Sons of Gwalia' reef was discovered in 1896 by prospectors Carlson, White and Glendinning.
-London based firm of Bewick, Moreing and Coy was seeking investments in the WA Goldfields, and sent a young Americian mining engineer, Herbert Hoover (later to become the 31st President of the United States of America), to Gwalia to report on the prospects of investing here.
-The rest is now history with Hoover appointed as the mine manager.
-It's reputed that he was the only twenty three year old in the world to be earning more than $30,000 per year at this time.
+The 'Sons of Gwalia' reef was discovered in 1896 by prospectors Carlson, White, and Glendinning.
+The London-based firm Bewick, Moreing and Coy sought investments in the WA Goldfields and sent a young American mining engineer, Herbert Hoover (later to become the 31st President of the United States), to Gwalia to assess the prospects of investing there.
+The rest is history, with Hoover being appointed as the mine manager.
+It is reputed that he was the only twenty-three-year-old in the world earning more than $30,000 per year at that time.

-The almost deserted township once housed over one thousand people, in the late 1890's, many of whom were migrants from Europe.
-They departed when the Sons Of Gwalia mine closed in 1963.
-This mine is only one of two outside Kalgoorlie Boulder's 'Golden Mile' to produce over two million ounces of gold.
-There is currently about twenty people living in the township.
+The nearly deserted township once housed over 1,000 people in the late 1890s, many of whom were European migrants.
+They left when the Sons Of Gwalia mine closed in 1963.
+This mine is one of only two outside Kalgoorlie Boulder's 'Golden Mile' to produce over two million ounces of gold.
+Currently, about twenty people live in the township.

-The then Western Australian Government operated a chain of state owned hotels and this hotel was the first and the last to operate.
-Because there were few places to spend money the State Hotel earned a steady income for the Government.
-It was sold to a syndicate of local residents in 1960 which ran the hotel until it closed in 1964It's a magnificent building but unfortunately the timber work on the front of the building needs some maintenance.
+The Western Australian Government previously operated a chain of state-owned hotels, and this hotel was both the first and the last to run.
+Due to limited entertainment options, the State Hotel provided a steady income for the Government.
+It was sold to a local residents' syndicate in 1960, which managed the hotel until its closure in 1964.
+The building is magnificent, but unfortunately, the timberwork at the front requires some maintenance.

-We would return tomorrow, and view the remainder of the museum on the hill including Hoover House.
+We plan to return tomorrow to view the rest of the museum on the hill, including Hoover House.
+Distance travelled Today: 169 km.

 October 3: